Ohwoghere/alx-system_engineering-devops/0x02-shell_redirections/README.md

-write a script that displays a file
+write a script that displays a confused smiley